isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **🔌 Core Prediction**
 > A large language model, even with trillions of parameters, will not be conscious if its architecture does not instantiate the correct topological structure.
 Consciousness is about *how* you compute, not just *how much* you compute.

-### ❓ 5-8.
-What is the "self"?
+### ❓ 問題 5-8：問題 5-8：問題 5-8：What is the "self"?
 Why do we subjectively feel a continuous and unified "me"?

 **💡 Answer:**